espruino/EspruinoDocs/tutorials/Data Collection.md

 the array - most espruino boards will handle at least 5000 items, many will allow more.

-To get your data, simply type `exportData()` in the left-hand side of the IDE and hit enter, then copy the data out of the terminal.
+To get your data, simply type `getData()` in the left-hand side of the IDE and hit enter, then copy the data out of the terminal.
 Because we're using tab (`\t`) as a separator character, you can usually paste the copied data directly into a spreadsheet like Google Sheets.

+**You can also download directly to a file - click the 'Try Me' button on the code blocks under 'Automatically recovering data'**

 Further Improvements
 --------------------